NeuralLog/typescript-client-sdk/README.md

 ## Architecture

-The SDK is designed using a facade pattern, where the main `NeuralLogClient` class delegates to specialized client classes:
+The SDK is designed using a facade pattern, where the main `NeuralLogClient` class delegates to specialized client classes.
+It also uses an OpenAPI generated client for interacting with the log server:

 - `LogClient`: For log operations (logging, retrieving, searching)
 - `AuthClient`: For authentication operations (login, logout, permissions)